 When to visit: The park is open throughout the year, although portions of the Going-to-the-Sun Road may be closed due to seasonal weather conditions.

 4. Pinnacles National Park

 Why you should go: If you’re a fan of emerging destinations, take note: Pinnacles is America’s newest national park, designated in January 2013.
 Ancient volcanic eruptions and seismic shifts created this diverse natural environment.
 Pinnacles features towering rock formations, caves, and numerous species of plants and animals.
 You’ll experience some magnificent views here, and you might even spot an endangered California condor.

-When to visit: The park is open year-round, but it’s most popular for hiking in the spring.
-The NPS advises visitors to check the weather if hiking between late May and early September, as temperatures can reach dangerous highs.
+When to visit: The park is open year-round.
+It’s most popular for hiking in the spring.
+The NPS advises visitors to check the weather if hiking between late May and early September; temperatures can reach dangerous highs.